bringauto/etna/README.md

 The system can be used by docker compose stored at the git root of this repository.

-There are multiple containers
+There are multiple containers:

 - VerneMQ MQTT broker (bringauto/vernemq)
-- Virtual Vehicle Utility - Mission module client implementation (it connects to Module Gateway and simulates a Mission module's autonomy device)
+- Virtual Vehicle - Mission module client implementation (it connects to Module Gateway and simulates a Mission module's autonomy device)
 - Virtual PLC - IO module client
 - Module Gateway - cpp implementation of Module Gateway with Mission, IO and example module support
 - External server - server implementation with Mission, IO and example module support